 I created Eldergym® to help YOU!
-If you are looking for the best FREE resource on senior and elderly balance training exercises on the web, you found it!
+If you are looking for one of the best FREE online resources for senior and elderly balance training exercises, you found it!

 - Your vision may decrease which can lead to falls due to not seeing clearly.

 - Your hips and legs can become weaker making it harder to walk.

 - We can develop poor posture or have spinal degeneration making it harder to stand erect.

 - Our ability to lift our feet decreases and we can stumble.

-It takes longer to react when something is in our way causing us to fall.
+- It takes longer to react when something is in our way causing us to fall.

-Many drugs interact causing dizziness or decrease balance.
+- Many drugs interact causing dizziness or decrease balance.

 - Low blood pressure can lead to light-headedness increasing our risk of falls.

 When we rise from a chair, climb stairs and walk outside on uneven terrain there is cooperation between the brain, nervous system, muscles and bones which help keep us from falling.

 Visual cues come from our eyes and tell us all sorts of information about our environment.
 Our eyes help us see and prepare for potential dangers and obstacles which can prevent falls.

 The inner ear also contains a fluid-filled semicircular canal which gives us important information on the position of our head and its movement in space in relation to gravity

 When all these systems are working together automatically with our musculoskeletal system we can stay active and independent, preventing falls and improving your elderly balance.

 Here is the light at the end of the tunnel.

 I especially like working with the elderly and seniors on balance simply because it is a skill that many of us can keep during our adult life.

 Though there are often many factors involved with decreased balance as we age, a lot of this decline is simply due to our inactivity.